obecker/causalist/README.md

 To execute an AWS deployment, follow these steps:

 1. Run `gradle assemble` in the backend directory.
-2. Run `npm run build` in the frontend directory.
+2. Run `pnpm run build` in the frontend directory.
 3. Execute `scripts/deploy.sh prod` or `scripts/deploy.sh stage`.

 Note: Every AWS Lambda deployment creates a new function version, however